Kristina01111000/Drws_site/README.md

 		- or maybe quiz and survey master, they have a free version, see what is best
 		- i will be trying the quiz option for a learndash class first, might not work b/c they are not graded, they are split into categories
 	--------- rank list 1 to 5 for each question
-		- i think i fixed other users getting to wordpress dashboard, I will try to brute force my way in today to see if i fixed it

-	- make boxes on home page match even when they are smaller -> they get off course when the screen is small
 	- put about 6-8 questions in quizzes most of the time
-	- what is up with paypal? it's not connecting to the site, says merchant can't process payments
-	- do the mobile side bar (new)
-	- do survey (try the quiz first, if not try one of the other options)
 	- separate the course into sections (about 25 slides each), put it on google drive
 	- make sure that non admins can't get into wp dashboard, (blocked by memberships app)